RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 -

-To log in to the TTNv3, head on to the TTN site.
-If you already have a TTN account, you can use your The Things ID credentials to log in.
+To log in to TTNv3, visit the TTN site.
+If you already have a TTN account, use your The Things ID credentials to log in.

 -

-First, you should have connected your gateway to the internet through the router according to the method which has been introduced in the Accessing the Internet section of the Quick Start Guide.
+Connect your gateway to the internet via the router using the method outlined in the Accessing the Internet section of the Quick Start Guide.

 -

-Secondly, config your gateway and choose TTN as the LoRa Server and choose the correct frequency according to the method which has been introduced in the Configuring the Gateway section of the Quick Start Guide.
+Configure the gateway by selecting TTN as the LoRa Server and setting the correct frequency, following the instructions provided in the Configuring the Gateway section.

 -

-Click on Start building and choose the cluster that is geographically closest to your region.
+Click Start Building and select the cluster that is geographically closest to your region.

 - All registered gateways will be displayed.
 To register a new gateway, click + Add gateway.

-- Fill in the required information and click Create gateway to register your gateway.
+- Fill in the required information and click Create gateway.

 gateway-version